-Amazon EBS volumes are the recommended storage option for the majority of use cases.
-Amazon EBS provides your instances with persistent, block-level storage.
-Amazon EBS volumes are essentially hard disks that you can attach to a running instance.
+Amazon EBS volumes are the recommended storage option for the majority of use cases, and are especially suited for applications that require a database, a file system, or access to raw block-level storage.
+Amazon EBS volumes are essentially hard disks that you can attach to a running instance and provide your instance with persistent, block-level storage.